 Full-text database designed to provide multiple sides of a variety of current issues

-You can access databases from the Articles & Databases Tab on the Library homepage.
+You can access databases from the Library homepage by clicking on Databases.
 Since there are more than 130, we have made it easier and selected a few useful ones for this class.

 ProQuest Central is a large multidisciplinary database indexing over 14,000 publications, the majority of them available in full text.
 Over 160 subjects areas are covered extensively in this product including business and economics, health and medical, news and world affairs, technology, social sciences, and more.